 The Fuchsia plant is well worth the small amount of effort it takes to grow them.
 They are a relatively easy plant, and they tolerate drought reasonably well.
-While you won’t get amazing blooms if you let them drought a little, they will survive.
+While you won’t get amazing blooms if you let them dry a little, they will survive.

 Fuchsia plants do best if you can shade them from the hottest part of the day, but you don’t have to do this.
 They also appreciate some shelter from the wind.
 For these reasons, they are a favorite in hanging baskets.
-They blend well with smaller flowers like trailing lobelia or other fuchsias most places.
+They blend well with smaller flowers like trailing lobelia or other fuchsias in most places.

 Fuchsia plants come in a huge array of types.
 Most of the types are a hybrid type of hardy.
 The colors range from almost white to electric purple and blood red.
 The flower resembles a drop earring, with bunches of ruffles in the more hardy types.
 Other varieties, such as the Boliviana, resemble a trumpet or long bell-type ornament.

 A pairing of fuchsia plants with lobelia, common in the northern regions of the U.S.

 - Types of Fuchsia Plants (and Where to Get Them)